 Thanks to Judee’s Ingredients for sponsoring this post, and providing high quality gluten free flour for nearly all of my baking.
 It’s a joy to be able to partner with such an essential brand to the gluten free community.

-If you’re looking for a Christmas cookies that’s a stunner, but takes zero decorating skill, is easy, and tastes amazing, this is for you.
+If you’re looking for a Christmas cookie that’s a stunner but takes zero decorating skill, is easy, and tastes amazing, this is for you.
 We love soft gluten free sugar cookies, but sometimes, you just need chocolate.
 And this recipe delivers!

 Let’s start with the obvious…

-What differentiates between a chocolate cookies, and hot chocolate cookies.
+What differentiates between chocolate cookies and hot chocolate cookies?

 Simply put?
 The hot chocolate mix.
 Because we have all the milk solids and coffee creamer elements that hot chocolate mix provides, we have that rich, hot chocolate flavor, rather than the more dark chocolate flavor we would have from using an equal amount of cocoa powder.

-We do also use cocoa powder, but we add hot chocolate mix.
+We also use cocoa powder, but we add hot chocolate mix.

 How do you make gluten free cookies?

 Gluten free cookies are notoriously finicky.
-They’re not always as straight forward, and sometimes you have to do things to make them start soft and moist, without falling apart and crumbling that we never think about with traditional cookies.
+They’re not always as straightforward, and sometimes you have to do things to make them start soft and moist without falling apart and crumbling, which we never think about with traditional cookies.

-In this case, we make a fairly stiff cookies dough, and flatten it into discs, rather than a softer dough that would spread on its own as it bakes.
+In this case, we make a fairly stiff cookie dough and flatten it into discs rather than a softer dough that would spread on its own as it bakes.

 The main factors in the texture of our cookies is moisture content, fat, and flour types and quality.